frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

 ### score(X, y, sample_weight = None)
 __Parameters__
 **_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+If affinity="precomputed", it needs to be of shape (n_samples, n_samples).
-**_y_**: A python ndarray and has shape (n_samples,1).
+**_y_**: A python ndarray of shape (n_samples,).
 **_sample\_weight_**: An unused parameter whose default value is None.
 It is simply ignored in frovedis implementation.

 __Purpose__
-It uses scikit-learn homogeneity score on given test data and labels i.e homogeneity score of self.predict(X, y) wrt. y.
+It uses homogeneity score on given true labels and predicted labels i.e homogeneity score of self.predict(X, y) wrt. y.

 For example,

-    spec.score(train_mat, [0, 0, 2, 2, 2])
+    spec.score(train_mat, [0, 0, 1, 1, 1])

 Output